Table of Contents

-After the clinical findings have been established, the laboratory diagnosis may deliver further indications that may support the suspected diagnosis:
+After clinical findings have been established, the laboratory diagnosis may deliver further indications that may support the suspected diagnosis.

 In acute cases of the disease, the inflammatory parameters are usually significantly elevated (especially the erythrocyte sedimentation rate, ESR).

-In chronic cases of the disease, approximately half of them have elevated IgG levels.
+In chronic cases of the disease, approx. half of the patients have elevated IgG levels.
 Furthermore, calcium levels in blood or urine may be elevated as the epithelial cells produce vitamin D. In some cases, leukocytopenia (leukopenia) or lymphocytopenia (lymphopenia) may occur.
-As activity parameter and to control the progression, either ACE (angiotensin converting enzyme) or the soluble interleukin-2-receptor are frequently used.
-In cases of high disease activity, both of them are elevated, during remission or with successful therapy, they normalize.
+As the activity parameter and to control the progression, either an angiotensin-converting enzyme(ACE) or the soluble interleukin-2 receptor are frequently used.
+In cases of high disease activity, both of them are elevated; during remission or with successful therapy, they normalize.

 Diagnosing Sarcoidosis via Radiology

 The next step should be chest X-rays.
-According to the results, one can classify chronic sarcoidosis into five different stages according to Scadding:
+According to the results, one can classify chronic sarcoidosis into 5 different stages, according to Scadding:

 |Stages of sarcoidosis||Radiographic correlate|